vippsas/vipps-woocommerce/README.md

 After 2 days it will move to the "Processing" status.
 You can however change the behaviour of this by using the "Default status to give pending renewals" option in the plugin settings.

-Alternatively you you could look into using WooCommerce "Early renewals": [https://docs.woocommerce.com/document/subscriptions/early-renewal/](https://docs.woocommerce.com/document/subscriptions/early-renewal/) if ensuring the status of a charge is fully completed before a specific date is of up-most importance.
+Alternatively you could look into using WooCommerce "Early renewals": [https://docs.woocommerce.com/document/subscriptions/early-renewal/](https://docs.woocommerce.com/document/subscriptions/early-renewal/) if ensuring the status of a charge is fully completed before a specific date is of up-most importance.